Yosemite National Park

 ⌚ How Long to Visit: If you just want to see the park, and nothing else, you can be in and out in only a day.
 However, I strongly recommend trying to stay for at least 3 days, longer if you can.
 This will let you explore the park’s many regions and enjoy its most popular hikes.

-🚗 How to Visit: Amtrak and Greyhound both offer public transportation options to access the park.
+🚗 How to Get There: Amtrak and Greyhound both offer public transportation options to access the park.
 The NPS operates several shuttle services within the park itself.
 YARTS offers public transit from the park to nearby communities.
 If you plan to fly into the area and drive a car, SJC or SFO in the San Francisco area are the best airports to fly into.

 🛏️ Where to Stay: There are thirteen campgrounds within the park!
 Each of these have different levels of accommodations, accessibility, and availability.
 The most popular campgrounds are the Pines trifecta – Upper, Lower, and North – in the Valley.
 Campgrounds typically fill up months in advance, so try to nab reservations early.
 The park also offers many lodging opportunities within its borders, like Yosemite Valley Lodge and the Ahwahnee.
 Outside the park, El Portal Road has decent lodging options west of the park, and several campgrounds exist near the park.